 #4.
 Optimize for Mobile Devices

-More than half of all email opens happen on mobile, which means your design needs to load quickly, look clean, and function smoothly on smaller screens.
+More than half of all memorial day email opens happen on mobile, which means your email design needs to load quickly, look clean, and function smoothly on smaller screens.
 If your layout isn’t mobile-friendly, think hard-to-read fonts, slow-loading images, or crowded designs, you risk losing the reader before they even get to your message.

 #5.
 Strong Call-to-Action (CTA)

 Tip: Stick to one primary CTA per email.
-Make the button color contrast with the rest of your design, and keep the wording simple and actionable.
+Make the button color contrast with the rest of your email design, and keep the wording simple and actionable.

 #6.
 Personalize with AI